2026 Forest of Reading Winners Revealed: Canadian Students Celebrate Their Favourite Books

 Alina Tysoe at Forest of Reading Festival

-About Autor-Illustrator Alina Tysoe
+About Toronto Autor-Illustrator Alina Tysoe

 Alina Tysoe, also known online as Beanie, is a cartoonist and illustrator best known for her popular webcomic What’s Up, Beanie?.
-A former animator and storyboard artist from New Zealand, she now lives in Canada and creates funny comics, graphic novels, and animations inspired by everyday life and her love of dogs and video games.
+A former animator and storyboard artist from New Zealand, she now lives in Toronto and creates funny comics, graphic novels, and animations inspired by everyday life and her love of dogs and video games.

 2026 Silver Birch Fiction Award® Winner for Grades 5-6, fiction